 When to Replace Your Cup

-Eventually, your menstrual cup—whether a DivaCup or from another brand—is going to need replacing.
+Eventually, your menstrual cup—whether a DivaCup or another brand—is going to need replacing.

 We recommended replacing your cup every year (it’s a nice treat), or at least after several years of use.